 Bike

-- By car: The Richter campus is near the A709 highway, exit 29 Montpellier Est. Please note: Parking on campus is subject to a fee.
+- By car: The Richter campus is located near the A709 highway, exit 29 Montpellier Est. Please note: parking on campus is subject to a fee.

 Culture